ms772010/Tulling/README.md

 # Tulling
 the tulling chatting robot in andorid

+install app-release-xx.apk on your mobile phone

 using old andorid sdk